r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ```

 One can run the package check also from command-line, e.g.  cmd.exe, as
 usual.
-No setting of PATH is necessary, Rtools42 will be found
+No setting of PATH is necessary, Rtools43 will be found
 automatically by R.

-R since version 4.2 on Windows uses UCRT as the C runtime and all native code is built
+R since version 4.2 on Windows uses UCRT as the C runtime and all native
-for this runtime.
-It is not possible to use static libraries compiled by
+code is built for this runtime.
+It is not possible to use static libraries
-previous versions of Rtools, which were built for MSVCRT, an older C runtime
+compiled by Rtools40 and earlier, which were built for MSVCRT, an older C
-for Windows.
+runtime for Windows.
 UCRT allows UTF-8 to be used as the native encoding.

-## Building R from source using Rtools42
+## Building R from source using Rtools43

-As with Rtools4, one may run the Msys2 shell ("Rtools bash" from the startup
+One may run the Msys2 shell ("Rtools bash" from the startup menu, or run
-menu, or run `c:/rtools42/msys2.exe` and run R from there).
-One may also
+`c:/rtools43/msys2.exe` and run R from there).
+One may also install
-install additional Msys2 software using `pacman`, e.g.  additional build
+additional Msys2 software using `pacman`, e.g.  additional build tools.
-tools.

 Run the Msys2 shell, update the Msys2 part and install two more package: